-C406.8 Enhanced envelope performance.
-The total UA of the building thermal envelope shall be 15 percent lower than the maximum allowable UA for a building of identical configuration and fenestration area in accordance with Section C402.1.5 and Equation 4-2, where UA equals the sum of the U-values of each distinct envelope assembly multiplied by the area in square feet of that assembly.
+C406.8C406.10 Enhanced envelope performance.
+The Proposed Total Envelope UA of the building-thermal envelope of the whole building or building addition shall be 15 percent lower than the maximum Allowable Total Envelope UA for an area a building of identical configuration and fenestration area in accordance with Section C402.1.5 and Equation 4-2,where UA equals the sum of the U-values of each distinct envelope assembly multiplied by the area in square feet of that assembly.